insideout/ai/_posts/2020-02-06-challenge-up-ahead-building-a-morally-ethical-self-driving-car-viewpoint.md

         width: 618
         height: 318
   - title: "Report calls out automakers to prioritize kids' safety in self-driving cars"
-    excerpt: "TOLEDO, Ohio — Have you thought about driving an autonomous car?
-You will find self-driving cars shiny, fancy, and many times the stars of the North American International Auto Show in Detroit.
-Self driving cars promise freedom; from steering for you to accelerating the car down the road while you kick back and relax, it is the future that ..."
+    excerpt: "Self driving cars promise freedom; from steering for you to accelerating the car down ...
+Audi; Continental; Intel; Infineon; Aptiv; Baidu; HERE Technologies sets out an organized framework for the development, testing and validation of safe, automated passenger vehicles.
+This is becoming increasingly important with the rapid growth of ..."
-    publishedDateTime: 2020-02-04T16:07:00Z
+    publishedDateTime: 2020-02-07T03:45:00Z
     webUrl: "https://www.wtol.com/article/life/family-focus/report-calls-out-automakers-to-prioritize-kids-safety-in-self-driving-cars/512-fa0605c4-7852-48fe-89b7-e0266b839362"
     type: article
     provider: